pydantic/pydantic/changes/2375-maximberg.md

-Generating schema for Generic fields with subtypes.
+Support generating schema for `Generic` fields with subtypes.